 The history of European colonization and U.S. paternalism in Puerto Rico resulted in a debt crisis and thus a neglected built environment, vulnerable to disaster.
 For example, after Hurricane Maria, a large dam was considered at risk for rupture.
 Meanwhile, ships with relief supplies sat in the harbor, unable to distribute food or water.
 Roads were wiped out and vehicles were inoperable, hindering the distribution of aid.

-U.S. politicking, over issues such as the Jones Act and Medicaid as part of disaster funding, have potentially exacerbated and prolonged Puerto Rico’s recovery.
+Congressional disagreement over issues such as the Jones Act and Medicaid as part of disaster funding, potentially exacerbated and prolonged Puerto Rico’s recovery.
 At the end of December, 2017, one third of the island was still without power.
 Thousands of Puerto Ricans left for the U.S. mainland, perhaps permanently.
-FEMA, the Federal Emergency Management Agency, has found itself stretched thin and unable to respond to infrastructure needs, when basic survival needs have not yet been met for all residents.
+FEMA, the Federal Emergency Management Agency, found itself stretched thin and unable to respond to infrastructure needs, even as basic survival needs weren’t met for all residents.

 This tour received a lot of local and national press, including the New York Daily News, which wrote, “Clowns are doing what FEMA didn’t in Puerto Rico – giving people a reason to smile again.”

 Karla Mi Lugo made a series of videos highlighting the tour: